14 Home and society

 Yes.
 With the epidemic of AIDS and frequency of war in Africa, more and more children are becoming orphans.
 Everyday children are losing their parents to AIDS in South Africa.
 Most children born to an HIV-infected mother are not infected themselves.
 Therefore they are at risk of becoming orphaned if both parents die of AIDS.
 While many of these children are cared for by their grandparents or extended family, the number of child-led families is increasing.
 The support and management of these orphans is a major challenge to both government and society.

 14-27 What are the risks of being an orphan?

 Parents are a child’s first line of protection and guidance.
 Therefore, children who lose both parents are vulnerable to exploitation, violence, discrimination, child labour, malnutrition, illness and abuse.
-Orphaned children without support often end up as prostitutes, servants and sweat shop workers or get involved in organized crime.
+Orphaned children without support often end up as sex workers, servants and sweat shop workers or get involved in organised crime.
 In some countries they are used as child soldiers.

 Being separated from parents by death, war or social breakdown is detrimental to a child’s development and general wellbeing.
 Many of these children are uneducated, unhealthy and impoverished.

 Orphans are at an increased risk of deprivation and abuse.

 14-28 What can be done to help orphans?

 Every effort must be made to help and protect these children.
 They have the same physical and emotional needs as other children.
 Whenever possible they should remain in their extended families or within their broader society.
 The state must provide the financial support to make this possible.
 Only as a last resort should they be placed in orphanages.
 It is better if they can be fostered or adopted so that they can be part of a family.

 Every effort must be made to care for orphans in their own family and community.